seanodonnell/django_html_comments/README.md

 [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/)

-Your comment system needs to be based on django.contrib.comments or mezzanine.generic.models.ThreadedComment.
+Your comment system needs to be based on django_comments or mezzanine.generic.models.ThreadedComment.
 It may work with derivatives of these, but this is all it has been tested with.

 ## INSTALLATION